How to Write a Press Release Boilerplate in 5 Steps (+ Examples)

 3. Include a Call to Action

-If your story is compelling and well-written, it is likely that readers (including journalists) will want to know more about your company.
+If your story is compelling and well-written, readers (including journalists) will likely want to know more about your company.
 Increase engagement by concluding with a call to action (CTA).

 This could be an invitation to visit your website or a landing page to learn more about your story or company, asking readers to follow you on social media, inviting them to call your business, or some other desired action.
 Your media CTA should include a link to multimedia assets for their stories and a media contact person.